psevestre/openid-fapi/Financial_API_WD_002.md

 There are different levels of risks associated with access to these APIs.
 Read and write access has a higher financial risk than read-only access.
 As such, the security profiles of the authorization framework protecting these APIs are also different.
-This security profile defines security measures to mitigate Malicious Endpoints attacks and IdP Mix-up attacks.
-It enables the client to have confidence in the corresponding authorization server.

-This profile describes security provisions for the server and client that are appropriate for read and write access.
-For this purpose, the following new parameter is defined.
+This profile describes security provisions for the server and client that are appropriate for read and write access by defining the measures to mitigate the attacks that leverage on the weak binding of endpoints in [RFC6749] (e.g. Malicious Endpoints attacks, IdP Mix-up attacks) and attacks that involve modification of the authorization requests and responses that are not protected in [RFC6749] by leveraging on
+OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response.

+While the name ID Token suggests that it is something that provides the identity of the resource owner (subject), it is not necessarily so.
+While it does identify the authorization server by including the issuer identifier, it is perfctly fine to have ephemeral subject identifier.
+In this case, the ID Token acts as a detatched signature of the issuer to the authorization response and it was an explicit design decision to make it act as a detatched signature.

+This document leverages on this fact and protects the authorization response by including the hash of all of the unprotected response parameter, i.e. `code` and `state`.

+While the hash of the `code` is defined in [code], the hash of the `state` is not defined.
+Thus this document defines it as follows.

 ** s_hash **